 Students are continuously supervised by a lecturer while working on the project.
-Supervision is provided in the form of regular meetings to discuss the progress of the work, as well as interim presentations to reflect on and further develop the project.
+Supervision is provided in the form of regular meetings to discuss the progress of the work, as well as interim presentations to reflect on and further develop the development of the project.